felixingla/guessing-game-in-rust/README.md

-## guessing-game-in-rust
+## Guessing game in Rust

-A number guessing game in rust using method, the rand crate, mutable variables, and references
+A number guessing game in Rust using method, the rand crate, mutable variables, and references

 ### How does the game work?